vishnupriyan123/WeddingVenues-data-pipeline/README.md

 3. Analyze or Visualize

+📊 Static Charts (matplotlib/seaborn)

 python scripts/analyzer.py

+🤖 AI-Powered Visualization (Streamlit App)

+This project includes an AI-powered Streamlit application (scripts/ai-data-viz.py) that allows you to analyze and visualize your data through natural language.

+🔐 Requirements
+	•	Get a Together AI API Key
+	•	Get an E2B API Key

+▶️ Run the app:

 streamlit run scripts/ai-data-viz.py

+💡 AI Features:
+	•	Ask questions about your dataset in plain English
+	•	AI interprets your query and generates visualizations
+	•	Automatic chart type selection and styling
+	•	Supports multiple LLMs:
+	•	Meta-Llama 3.1 405B
+	•	DeepSeek V3
+	•	Qwen 2.5 7B
+	•	Meta-Llama 3.3 70B
+	•	Download any chart as PNG with one click

+⸻

 🧠 Tech Stack
 	•	Python
 	•	Selenium for scraping
 	•	Pandas for cleaning
-	•	Matplotlib / Seaborn for visuals
+	•	Matplotlib / Seaborn for static visuals
 	•	Together AI + E2B for AI chart generation
-	•	Streamlit for the dashboard
+	•	Streamlit for interactive dashboard
 	•	CRON for automation

 ⸻